deajan/pmOCR/README.md

 # pmOCR (poor man's OCR service)

-A service wrapper for abbyyOCR11 ocr4linux (or others) that monitors a directory and launches a OCR conversion whenever a file enters
+A service wrapper for ABBYY OCR LINUX CLIENT (abbyyocr11 www.ocr4linux.com) or maybe other OCR tools that monitors some directories and launches a OCR conversion whenever a new file appears.

 Use install.sh script or copy pmocr.sh to /usr/local/bin and pmocr-srv to /etc/init.d
 Configure pmocr.sh variables to monitor the directories you want